AMEST/Influunt/README.md

 1. Channels (add/edit/change visible in feed/remove)
 1. PWA functional with offline mode (request caching)
 1. Automatic background update of news feed to cache for active accounts
+1. Redis distributed cache (faster retrieval of news from cache)

 ## Self-hosted Requirements
 * MongoDB - For storing user data (channels, favorites) and for aspnet core secure storage.